 Some courses and programs at the University require additional fees.
-Additional fees are assessed in order to pay for non-tuition related costs which include but are not limited to: student activities and events; all expenses involving graduation; new technology acquisitions for academic programs; online course systems and services; program-specific supplies, equipment or credentialing; clinical fees; liability insurance; uniforms; and other miscellaneous programmatic items.
-These fees are disclosed on the enrollment agreement and/or in the catalog's Supplement A. If this supplement is missing or additional copies are needed, please contact the University or visit https://sullivan.edu/academic-catalogs/for a digital copy of the most recent Supplement A.
+Additional fees are assessed in order to pay for non-tuition related costs which include but are not limited to: equipment or credentialing; clinical fees; liability insurance; uniforms; and other miscellaneous programmatic items.
+These fees are disclosed on the enrollment agreement and/or in the catalog's Supplement A. If this supplement is missing or additional copies are needed, please contact the University or visit https://sullivan.edu/academic-catalogs/ for a digital copy of the most recent Supplement A.